madmaxoft/SkauTan/DevNotes.md

 These are the development notes regarding this project.

 ## High-level architecture overview
-SkauTan consists of two main parts: a song metadata DB and a high-IQ playlist editor.
+SkauTan consists of three main parts: a song metadata DB, a high-IQ playlist editor and an integrated player.

 The song metadata is stored in a SQLite DB either next to the player ("portable" version) or in the user's home folder ("installed" version).
 For each song, some basic metadata is tracked - length, MPM, last used volume and tempo